-I strongly recommend to all glass producers to request test reports highlighting the performances according to the EN 388:2016 version, as the above changes can ultimately help you to further improve the safety of your workforce.
+I strongly recommend to everyone involved in the production and processing of flat glass or sheet metal to request test reports highlighting the performances according to the EN 388:2016 version, as this will ultimately help you to further improve the safety of your workforce.

-Secondly, I herewith urge glass producers to request a copy of the CE marking certification.
+Secondly, I urge glass producers to request a copy of the CE marking certification from whoever you purchase your PPE from.
 Please do not jeopardise the health, safety and well-being of your workforce.

 Robert Kaiser, CEO